Anna Duggar Breaks Silence On Twitter As She Waits For New Baby With Husband Josh Duggar

 “[L]ove seeing you and Josh together,” a fan replied to her tweet.
 “God Bless you both.
 [I]gnore the haters, they will hate no matter what.”

-Throughout this year, she also has been posting about her kids, who are growing bigger and bigger every day.
-Her youngest Meredith celebrated her second birthday when Anna was eight months pregnant.
+Throughout this year, she also has posted about her kids, who are growing bigger and bigger every day.
+Her youngest, Meredith, celebrated her second birthday when Anna was eight months pregnant.

 Happy 2nd Birthday to our lil Meredith Grace Duggar!
 You're a special blessing to our family! #MeredithGrace #Bday pic.twitter.com/mEhVMGMrhD